Back-end Engineering Articles

 Opening a File using Different Modes in Ruby

 This is technically called I/O Open Modes.
-This is because Ruby lets you open a file with different permissions (modes).
-For example, you can open a file in read-only mode, write-only mode, or read-write mode.
-Here you have a description of each one of them.
+Ruby lets you open a file with different permissions (modes).
+You can open a file in a read only mode, write only mode, or a read-write mode.
+Here you have a description of each one of them

 IO Class